Reciprocity and Recognition

-Although Virginia will grant recognition, these states may not authorize Virginia permit holders to possess a firearm in their state.
-You will need to contact each state to determine if they will recognize your Virginia permit.
+Although the law requires Virginia to grant recognition to all states that issue permits, those states may not authorize Virginia permit holders to possess a firearm in their state.

 Office of the Commissioner